Last fact-checked: 21 August 2020

 There are many reasons why you may be unhappy with your figure and feel your breasts are too small for your body.
-They may have lost volume due to pregnancy, weight loss, or breastfeeding; perhaps they have just lost their perkiness and are drooping, uneven, sagging or non-existent.
+They may have lost volume due to pregnancy, weight loss, or breastfeeding; perhaps they have just lost their perkiness and are drooping, uneven or sagging.

 If you want your clothes to fit better, your figure to be proportioned or to restore symmetry, throw away your padded bra forever and take a medical vacation in Phuket.

-Thailand is a well-established destination for cosmetic surgery and welcomes millions of medical tourists every year.
-Some people flock here for the sole purpose of taking advantage of the country's excellent standards and affordable fees for major procedures while others choose to combine non-invasive treatments with a holiday-of-a-lifetime.
+Thailand is a well-established destination for cosmetic surgery and welcomes some two million medical tourists every year.
+Some people flock here for the sole purpose of taking advantage of the country's excellent standards and affordable fees for medical procedures, while others choose to combine non-invasive treatments with the holiday-of-a-lifetime.

-The reason for the massive difference in prices here and at home is not because of inferior work or materials, it’s simply because the cost of living and overheads are far lower in Thailand and the savings are passed on to you.
-The medical tourism trade is a significant part of the Thai economy and in order to keep the people coming, the standard of work has to be top quality.
-Thailand has the most Joint Commission International-accredited facilities in southeast Asia, and while this award is generally only given to hospitals, you will find that healthcare facilities work hard to provide top-quality facilities matching international standards.
+The reason for the massive difference in prices here and at home is not because of inferior work or materials but because the cost of living and overheads are far lower in Thailand and the savings are passed on to you.
+The medical tourism trade is a significant part of the Thai economy and in order to keep the people coming, the standard of work must be top quality.
+Thailand has the most Joint Commission International-accredited facilities in Southeast Asia, and this award is generally only given to hospitals, you will find that independent clinics strive to provide top-quality facilities matching international standards.

 Thai doctors’ training has met and often surpasses Western standards.
-Many study and do their postgraduate training abroad and are often American Board Certified so you can be sure you’re in safe hands, provided you choose wisely.
+Many do their postgraduate training abroad and are often American board-certified so you can be sure you’re in safe hands, provided you choose wisely.

 This is where Medical Departures comes in.
 We verify qualifications, any professional memberships with international medical organizations and online testimonials.
 We also visit clinics personally and if we’re not satisfied with any aspect of the services we don’t list them on our site.

-The breast enlargement (or breast augmentation as it is otherwise known) is performed under general anesthetic and usually takes between one and two hours.
+Breast enlargement (or breast augmentation as it is medically known) is performed under general anesthetic and usually takes between one and two hours.
 Methods used can be surgical implants or fat transfer.